 History of Factors Walk Savannah

-During the early to mid-1800s, when cotton was the South’s most valuable export, the rows of warehouses along River Street served as offices for men who were known as cotton factors.
+During the early to mid-1800s, back when cotton was the South’s most valuable export, the rows of warehouses along River Street served as offices for men who were known as cotton factors.

-It was their responsibility to “factor” (determine or influence) the worldwide value of cotton.
 They worked as a middleman between plantation owners and clients who wanted to purchase cotton in bulk.

 The buildings they worked in were referred to as Factors Row, while the system of pedestrian bridges and alleyways behind those buildings were referred to as Factors Walk.
-These days, everything is nicknamed Factors Walk for short.

 Historic B&W photo of Factors Walk with dirt roads under pedestrian foot bridges along a row of warehouses